All Episodes

 And honestly, you can see why he thinks this.

-And two and a half million watching online, three and a half million far right people in this country.
+Well, if you can get like a million far-right people out in the streets and two and a half million watching online, three and a half million far-right people in this country.

-The British public have had enough and they're changing their minds on things, and he's gonna be on the outside of this, which is why they're all uh f falsely saying, Oh no, we're the real patriots, guys.
+And he's going to be on the outside of this, which is why they're all falsely saying, oh, no, we're the real Patriots, guys.

-Like you nobody thinks you're patriots.
+Nobody thinks you're patriots.

 Everyone thinks that you love Davos.

-This is at the Labour Party conference, and you can see that basically all of Labour's enemies are coming to get them.
+And you can see that basically all of Labour's enemies are coming to get them.

-So I mean this doesn't look terribly different to the United Kingdom rally.
+So, I mean, this doesn't look terribly different to the United Kingdom rally.

-You can see the no to digital ID people there, you can see people with our farmers, people celebrating the death of Labour, lots of England flags, lots of British flags.
+You can see people with our farmers, people celebrating the death of Labour, lots of England flags, lots of British flags.

-You can see it's the same sorts of people, and you've got um various other ones, you've got the farmers' protests there, and again, this is another good one.
+You can see it's the same sorts of people, and you've got various other ones.

 Pretty much.

-We're all pro Britain.
+We're all pro-Britain.

 And we're all crying out for a government that will actually represent the interests of the people of this country.